The Ultimate Guide to Hot Sauces (and How to Use Them)

 Where to use it: As a meat marinade (especially in traditional Korean bibimbap), in sauces for noodle bowls or stirred into soups and stews.
 Try adding a dollop to the slow cooker when cooking up these Gingered Short Ribs with Green Rice or sub for the chili garlic sauce in this Stir-Fry Rice Bowl.

 These are only a few of the many varieties of hot sauce on the market, but they’re a good starting point for any budding heat seekers who are looking to kick up their cooking with a delicious touch of spice.
-If you’re ready to heat things up, learn how to dry chili peppers to start making your own sauce, or get cooking with any of these spicy Bang-Bang recipes.
+If you’re ready to heat things up, learn how to dry chili peppers to learn how to make hot sauce, or get cooking with any of these spicy Bang-Bang recipes.